muhammadshaban89/learn-kubernetes/taints & Toleration/README.md

 Taints and tolerations in Kubernetes:
 ----------------------------------------
+* Kubernetes scheduler  assign newly created pods to the most appropriate nodes in the cluster based on resource availability, constraints, and policies.
+* but if you want to assign pod to specific node taints and tolerations are used.

-Taints and tolerations in Kubernetes control which pods can be scheduled on which nodes, allowing fine-grained placement and isolation of workloads.
+* Taints and tolerations in Kubernetes control which pods can be scheduled on which nodes,  allowing fine-grained placement and isolation of workloads.

 What Are Taints?